-- b Click the Join Close button 🛄 to close the open rectangular segment. - c Press Shift on your keyboard and select the points at the base of the rectangular segment. - d On the status bar below the graphics area, click the Relative Move button and enter 0 -2 (for the X and Y move, values) in the data box and press Enter on your keyboard.
+- b Select the points at the base of the rectangular segment. - c On the status bar (below the graphics area), click the Relative Move button and enter 0 -2 (for the X and Y move, values) in the data box and press Enter on your keyboard.